Ruleofthree/DiscordDiceGame/README.md

 - Decreased Deflection Multiplies from 1.5x/2x/2.5x to 1x/1.5x/2x
 - Fixed a bug that interfered with the ability to have both the Evasion Tree, and Deflect Tree as feats.
 - Fixed a bug that allowed Player One (the person that used !challenge) to use deflect an unlimited amount of times.
 - **finally added in a feature that asks if you are sure you want to delete your character, instead of just...doing it.
 I know, right?
 This is the seventh version update!
 And this just now was added in?
-WTF (wo)man...**
+WTF man...**
 - Adjusted hp scaling per level
 - Adjusted xp formula